 - Gender in Popular Culture

 Learn through experience while helping others

 Our Gender Studies program offers many different opportunities for experiential learning.
-You can work on campus at UNC’s Women’s Resource Center, GLBTA Resource Office or with our Assault Survivors Advocacy Program.
-Many of our students also work in the community, with a wide range of organizations including A Woman’s Place, Greeley’s intimate partner violence shelter, and The Center, which helps to engage and advance the gay, lesbian, bisexual and transgender community of Colorado.
+You can work on campus at UNC’s Women’s Resource Center, Gender and Sexuality Resource Center or with our Assault Survivors Advocacy Program.
+Many of our students also work in the community, with a wide range of organizations including A Woman’s Place, Greeley’s intimate partner violence shelter and The Center, which helps to engage and advance the gay, lesbian, bisexual and transgender community of Colorado.

 Your minor in Gender Studies provides foundational learning and analytical skills that apply to all types of careers.
 The program’s flexibility complements almost any major area of study.
 Some popular major options to pair with the Gender Studies Minor include anthropology, history, political science, sociology, nursing, communications and international studies.

 Where can your minor take you?

 More and more, people with expertise in gender studies are working as consultants in industry, higher education and state and federal government agencies.
 Training in gender relations is increasingly in demand, and opportunities exist for employment with various types of organizations, including public, private, government and non-profit.
 The Gender Studies program is also excellent preparation for graduate study.

 In addition to being caring, dedicated educators, our professors are collectively engaged in original, cutting-edge research which they often discuss in class.
 Current research in our department includes: